WALL OF TEXT

 20 March 2021

-Like thousands before me, I watched a man in Tiruppur, India rub limes on his face for seven and a half minutes.
-This was my introduction to ASMR barber videos — a bewildering experience that gradually turned into a sense of intrigue and, admittedly, relaxation.
+Like thousands before me, I watched a man in Tiruppur rub limes on his face for seven and a half minutes.
+This was my introduction to ASMR barbers — a bewildering experience that gradually turned into a sense of intrigue and, admittedly, relaxation.

-To be fair, the lime face massage isn't your typical barber video.
-These videos tend to feature barbershop massages, often in India or Turkey, though the genre has expanded to include many other contexts.
+To be fair, this wasn't your typical ASMR barber video.
+These videos generally feature barbershop massages, often in India or Turkey, though the genre has expanded into many other contexts.
 While people watch these videos for a variety of reasons, many viewers turn to them for relaxation and better sleep.

 These videos are fascinating on so many levels.
 You could trace the continuities (and discontinuities) from centuries-old practices in South Asia and the Middle East.
 A gender perspective would also be interesting, looking at the changing role of women in this male-dominated profession.

-But I really don’t know much about these things, so I’ll leave a few observations from a perspective I’m a bit more familiar with, namely media studies.
+But I really don’t know much about these things, so I’ll leave a few observations from a perspective I’m a bit more familiar with, that is media studies.

 ASMR barbers have pioneered a new genre, and like true pioneers, they are highly resourceful.
 With no examples to follow, many barbers had to experiment with video equipment, often starting with the smartphones they had on hand.